AudithSoftworks/Uniform/README.md

 *Default:* "selector"

-Sets the class given to the wrapper div for select elements.
+Sets the class given to the wrapper div for select elements, but not multiselects.

     $("select").uniform({selectClass: 'mySelectClass'});

+### selectMultiClass (string)

+*Default:* "uniform-multiselect"

+Sets the class given to the wrapper div for select elements that are multiselects.

+    $("select").uniform({selectMultiClass: 'myMultiSelectClass'});

 ### submitDefaultText (string)